 This game challenges children to think of words that fit into a theme or category.

 Choose a category, such as colours, and put a timer on for one minute.
-Ask your child to name as many words as they can that fit into the category, without repeating any.
+Ask children to name as many words as they can that fit into the category, without repeating any.

 Write down the words as they are said and count the total at the end.
-Your child will be motivated to beat the total in the next round.
+They will be motivated to beat the total in the next round.

 Try these fun category games too.